Vijay is on track to save $860 per year with his heat pump hot water unit.

 We took an average electricity rate of 7 cents per kWh, which works out as $21.74 extra per year.

-It’s important to note here that Vijay has solar and we set up a timer for the unit to run during the day, so most of his heat pump hot water would have been powered by the solar generated on his rooftop (although he has an old solar system which is only around 2kW in size).
+It’s important to note here that Vijay has solar and we set up a timer for the unit to run during the day, so most of his heat pump hot water is powered by the solar generated on his rooftop.

 Double Check